messersm/replay/README.md

 ```

 You can freely edit such a file and future calls to these functions
-will return the results you write into them:
+will return the results you write into them.
 Example:
 ```
 >>> import os
 >>> import random